TheRainbowPalace/JakobsPlace/README.md

 - Sorry that there is no game menu

-####Note
+####Notes
-This very tiny project is published under the GNU LGPL v3 Licence so feel free to download and edit the code if you want.
+- This very tiny project is published under the GNU LGPL v3 Licence so feel free to download and edit the code if you want
+- This game is only tested under Linux so it might run on Windows and Mac to but also it might not